debezium/debezium-connector-cassandra/dse/README.md

 - Debezium Server distribution must be deployed on the same instance running Datastax Enterprise.
 - DSE_HOME environment variable should be properly defined (usually it is already defined, but if not, it should be something like `DSE_HOME=/opt/dse`).
 It is used in the `run.sh` startup script.
+- EXTRA_CONNECTOR environment variable must be set to one of the following values: "dse," "cassandra-4," or "cassandra-3," depending on the version of Cassandra being used.

 ### 2. Deploy Datastax connector:

-Create a `dse/lib` folder (it is used in the run.sh script bellow) under Debezium Server deployment and extract there and flatten the contents of the Datastax connector distribution archive (e.g `debezium-connector-dse-{version}-plugin.zip`).
+Unpack Datastax connector distribution archive (e.g `debezium-connector-dse-{version}-plugin.zip`).
+Make sure that **DSE_HOME** and **EXTRA_CONNECTOR** environment variables defined correctly. run.sh script is used to start Debezium.

 ### 3. Configure Debezium Server - Sample of basic `application.properties` for running Datastax connector with the Redis sink: